MustaRohman/github-user-favourite-language/README.md

    ```
 3. `cd` into project repository and run `npm install`
 4. Run `npm run dev`
-5.Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 6. Enter GitHub username into text input and press Enter

 # Tech Stack